COMMERCIAL AND CORPORATE FLYING WITHIN THE EUROPEAN UNION

-Further to the statement above with this it is even harder to justify that a supply to a non-AOC holder with no permits or supervision by a NA/CAA should be exempt.
+Further to the statement above, with this it is even harder to justify that a supply to a non-AOC holder with no permits or supervision by an NA/CAA should be exempt.

 Does the actual usage of the aircraft matter?

-In its third question, which to a certain extent supplements the previous question, the referring court asks whether, having regard to the reply given to the second question, any of the facts of the instant case are significant, in particular, the fact that the company which owns the aircraft in turn makes a charge for the use of the aircraft to a private person who is that company’s shareholder and who uses the procured aircraft principally for his own business and/or private use, taking into account the fact that the airline has also been able to use the aircraft for other flights.
+In its third question, which to a certain extent supplements the previous question, the referring court asks whether, having regard to the reply given to the second question, any of the facts of the instant case are significant.
+In particular, the fact that the company that owns the aircraft, in turn, makes a charge for the use of the aircraft to a private person who is that company’s shareholder and who uses the procured aircraft principally for his own business and/or private use, taking into account the fact that the airline has also been able to use the aircraft for other flights.

-The view is that those facts set out in the order for reference are of no significance in relation to the reply to the second question and do not, in principle preclude the grant of the exemption concerned to an operator which assigns the right to use the procured aircraft to an airline operating on international routes.
+The view is that those facts set out in the order for reference are of no significance in relation to the reply to the second question and do not, in principle, preclude the grant of the exemption concerned to an operator that assigns the right to use the procured aircraft to an airline operating on international routes.

 As pointed out above, it is clear from Article 15(6) of the Sixth Directive that the sole criterion for determining the applicability of the exemption is whether an aircraft is used by an airline operating for reward chiefly on international routes.

-Here is the Advocate Generals suggestion as to question 3:
+Here is the Advocate General’s suggestion as to question three:

-If the company, which acquired the aircraft, is able to prove that the aircraft are effectively used for commercial exploitation by an airline of that kind, any commercial or other relationship which may exist between the company which owns the aircraft, its majority shareholder and the airline itself should not have any effect as regards VAT.
+If the company, which acquired the aircraft, can prove that the aircraft are effectively used for commercial exploitation by an airline of that kind, any commercial or other relationship which may exist between the company which owns the aircraft, its majority shareholder and the airline itself should not have any effect as regards VAT.